lmullen/lincolnmullen.com/source/_posts/2014-02-05-ghostery-in-the-machine.markdown

 Then I would "select all" of the trackers, which will disable all of them.
 And on the options page I would check "Block new elements by default," which will make any new tracker disabled by default.
-If you notice that Ghostery breaks something on web page that you find desirable (perhaps the comments on this page) then its easy to re-enable them on a case by case basis.
+If you notice that Ghostery breaks something on a web page that you find desirable (perhaps the comments on this page) then it's easy to re-enable them on a case by case basis.
 At least you'll be making an informed decision.